 My biggest tip for learning Spanish is to stop being afraid.
 We will undoubtedly make mistakes when we speak a new language.
 But you’ll never learn if you never make mistakes.
 Even if you only know a few words in Spanish, try and use them to have a conversation with someone.

 Reading is also a great way to learn a language.
 Pick up a newspaper or a magazine, and read an article out loud.
 Translate words you don’t know.
 And then try to figure out the meaning of the article.
-I like doing this with the in-flight magazines we get during our flights between cities.
-Or occasionally I’ll buy a newspaper from the OXXO, Mexico’s version of 7-Eleven.
+Or buy a Mexican Spanish phrase book and read the phrases outloud.
 Reading aloud also helps you practice your pronunciation.

 Another best method to learn Spanish is to ask questions.
 We learned two phrases recently: como se dice ______ en espanol (how do you say ______ in Spanish) and que significa _______ (what is the meaning of ______).
 Those two questions help tremendously in learning new vocabulary!
 You can also ask simple questions like usted viene de ______ (are you from ______)?
 Asking that question can help spark a conversation with a person.

 The next step for us is focusing on our kids, and figuring out the best way for teaching Spanish to kids.